Learn About Protecting Your Child’s Kidneys

 Kidney problems in children are often difficult to detect because symptoms may not be present or the child is unable to communicate.
-Therefore, parents need to have a heightened awareness and index of suspicion regarding unusual findings when it comes to protecting your child’s kidneys.
+Therefore, parents need to have a heightened awareness and index of suspicion regarding unusual findings when it comes to protecting their child’s kidneys.

 Common Kidney Issues with Children